UltraViolentLight/Analyze-A-B-Test-Results/README.md

-# Insights-into-the-TMDb-movie-data
+# Analyze A/B Test Results

-> Second Project of the Udacity Data Analyst Nanodegree Program
+> Third Project of the Udacity Data Analyst Nanodegree Program

-> Python, Data Analysis, Jupyter, Udacity
+> Python, A/B tests, Jupyter, Udacity

 ---